cyn1x/libcspd/README.md

 Collection of utilities used to write C programs quickly and efficiently.

-The purpose of the utilities are to provide a simple interface for leveraging common data structures.
-Here is a simple example of basic array usage via the `cspd_vector.h` interface.
+The purpose of these utilities is to provide a simple interface for leveraging common data structures when programming in C.

 ```c
 #include "cspd_print.h"